Vicki was contacted about reviewing the Brownie Mix product and two others from Valley Food Storage in late 2015.

 According to the label shown on the website, the serving size is 1/4 cup.
 If each of the 30 servings is 1/4 cup, then that is 7.5 cups of product.
 Multiply by 8 ounces per cup to get 60 cups, which translates into 3.75 pounds, again, not the same size of product that Vicki reviewed.

-A somewhat comparable product on Amazon.com is Duncan Hines Fudge Brownie Family Size.
+A somewhat comparable product on Amazon.com -- with which we have an affiliate relationship -- is Duncan Hines Fudge Brownie Family Size.
 Because the Duncan Hines product weighs 18.3 ounces (1.14 pounds), one would actually need two to approach the size of the VFS product.
 So, the cost of two DH mixes (as of February 2016) would cost ($4.94 * 2 = $9.88).